annethro/remittances/README.md

-# remittances
-Climate variability and remittances in sub-Saharan Africa
+In follow-up to our recent article in One Earth (Pisor et al 2023; https://doi.org/10.1016/j.oneear.2023.11.005), a systematic assessment of the relationship between different features of climate variability and use of remittances in Sub-Saharan Africa.